rptcloud/azure_terraform/tfe-private-module-registry/README.md

 ### Create a new github repository

-In github, create a new public repository names "ptfe-workspace-modules".
+In github, create a new public repository names "tfc-workspace-modules".

 Create a single `main.tf` file with the following contents: